 GRAIL provides technological support to conduct Geographical Information Systems teaching or research.

-Discover how the new High Performance Computing Cluster can help the research community to address complex research questions across many disciplines.
+Discover how the High Performance Computing Cluster can help the research community to address complex research questions across many disciplines

 Merriam-Powell Research Station offers affordable housing and research facilities to scientists and students conducting field work.
 MPRS facilities are also available to educational, scientific, and environmental organizations for day-long or multi-day meetings and workshops.